 King's College Hospital NHS Foundation Trust (KCH/Trust) needs to collect and process personal information about people with whom it deals or comes into contact with in order to carry out its business and provide its services in a safe and secure way.
 Such people will include users of our services (patients) visitors, employees (present, past and prospective), suppliers and other business contacts.
 Overall the personal information collected and processed includes (but is not limited to) name, address, telephone numbers, email address, data of birth, private and confidential information, special category information (also known as sensitive information), criminal information and financial information.
 This information can be in a variety of formats including written (electronica nd manual, verbal or pictorial.
 In addition, we may occasionally be required to collect and use certain types of such personal information to comply with the requirements of the law.
-No matter how it is collected, recorded and used (e.g. on a computer or on paper) this personal information must be dealt with properly to ensure compliance with the Data Protection Act 2018 (DPA 18) and the EU General Data Protection Regulation 2016(GDPR) (the Acts).
+No matter how it is collected, recorded and used (e.g. on a computer or on paper) this personal information must be dealt with properly to ensure compliance with the Data Protection Act 2018 (DPA 18) and the EU General Data Protection Regulation 2016(EU GDPR) and the UK General Data Protection Regulations 2021 (UK GDPR) (the Acts).